curtisalexander/stay-awake-rs/README.md

 stay-awake.exe
 ```

-This will prevent the machine from going to sleep and will await ``Enter`` to be pressed within the terminal before resetting the machine state.
+This will prevent the machine from going to sleep and will await an ``Enter`` press within the terminal before resetting the machine state.

 #### Details